ady1981/core-kbt/README.md

 ## Getting started

-1. set the values of environment variables, for example for DeepSeek:
+1. set the values of environment variables in `.env` file, for example for DeepSeek:
 ```shell
 DEVELOPMENT=1
 HOST=127.0.0.1